-We, stockholders holding approximately shares of common stock, including shares held by Ripplewood and the Thorne Entities, our executive officers and directors have agreed to a "lock-up," meaning that, subject to certain exceptions, neither we nor they will sell any shares without the prior consent of each of (i) our board of directors and (ii) only following the prior written consent of our board of directors, Morgan Stanley & Co.
+We, stockholders holding approximately 87% of our common stock following completion of this offering, including 52,282,811 shares held by Ripplewood and the Thorne Entities, and our executive officers and directors have agreed to a "lock-up," meaning that, subject to certain exceptions, neither we nor they will sell any shares without the prior consent of each of (i) our board of directors and (ii) only following the prior written consent of our board of directors, Morgan Stanley & Co.
 LLC, for 180 days after the date of this prospectus.
-Following the expiration of this 180-day lock-up period, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144.
+Following the expiration of this 180-day lock-up period, approximately 87% of our common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144.
+In addition, any shares of common stock purchased by participants in our directed share program pursuant to which the underwriters have reserved, at our request, up to 5% of the common stock offered by this prospectus for sale to our employees, will be subject to a 180-day lock-up restriction.
+After such lock-up period, shares purchased by non-"affiliates" (as such term is defined by Rule 144) of the Company will be eligible for future sale free of any restrictions.
 See "Shares Eligible for Future Sale" for a discussion of the shares of common stock that may be sold into the public market in the future.
 In addition, certain of our significant stockholders may distribute shares that they hold to their investors who themselves may then sell into the public market following the expiration of the lock-up period.
 Such sales may not be subject to the volume, manner of sale, holding period and other limitations of Rule 144A.
 As resale restrictions end, the market price of our common stock could decline if the holders of those shares sell them or are perceived by the market as intending to sell them.
-In addition, holders of approximately shares, or

-%, of our common stock, including shares, or %, of our common stock held by Ripplewood and shares, or %, of our common stock held by the Thorne Entities, will have registration rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders in the future.
+In addition, holders of approximately 73,918,818 shares, or 87%, of our common stock, including 27,639,628 shares, or 33%, of our common stock held by Ripplewood and 24,643,183 shares, or 29%, of our common stock held by the Thorne Entities, will have registration rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders in the future.
 Once we register the shares for the holders of registration rights, they can be freely sold in the public market upon issuance, subject to the restrictions contained in the lock-up agreements.